tomc1998/cello2/notes/rev-0.md

 // Notice, the macro expressions are sanitized by default, by surrounding with ().

-// We can use this to template structs.
-Notice $type instead of $expr - this
+// We can use this to (sort of) template structs.
+Notice $type instead of
-// guarantees that the input is a valid syntax for a type.
+// $expr - this guarantees that the input is a valid syntax for a type.
+// Note: if you actually want struct / function templates, use the struct /
+// function templates in the 'Real templates' section!
+These actually support type
+// inference and have nicer syntax.
+This is really just if you have a very complex
+// type, and in general won't play too well with type inference / circular
+// declarations.

 comptime fn MyContainer = (T: $type) -> $type {
   `struct {